 Outside, exposed skin dries fairly quickly making it enjoyable to stand outside, swimsuits not so much.
-A wet swimsuit just isn’t comfortable, especially when it’s cold or breezy and doubly worse when cold and dripping.
+A wet swimsuit just isn’t comfortable, especially when it’s cold or breezy and doubly worse when dripping.

 The time spent out of the sauna cooling down between rounds is as important as the time spent in the sauna and an uncomfortable cold wet swimsuit can make this time less enjoyable and shorten the amount of time you want to stay outside.

 This also makes the routine of showering with soap before sauna and then rinsing well afterwards before getting dressed a lot easier and more pleasant.